 - Most cities don’t have sufficient systems to manage “landlord situations” very well.
 With ongoing tenant transfers, notifying landlords when the water is shut off, transferring back to the landlord when the tenant moves out… it’s just not very efficient to make tenants pay this bill directly.

 Many multi-family property owners can relate to these issues.
 Water is one of those ever-present, vital utilities that is always needed and always used, regardless of who your tenants are, what time of year it is, or what region of the country you’re in.

 In my first few years as a landlord, I couldn't ignore the WHOPPING cost of water that I had to pay for each of my duplexes.

 Eventually, I got to thinking — there HAD to be a way to avoid paying out the nose for water each year.
 Part of the problem was that my properties were OLD (built in the late), and the plumbing fixtures hadn't been updated in a long time.
 As such, I decided to look closer at buying new, higher-efficiency toilets, faucets, and showerheads to see if saving water might make a difference to my bottom line.

 As I thought about it further… I realized something.

-If I was able to justify this cost-saving measure in a place like Grand Rapids, Michigan (where water is NOT an overly expensive resource), it would probably make even more sense for other investors around the country who were paying out the nose for water in cities like Atlanta, Seattle, San Francisco and Santa Fe.
+If I were able to justify this cost-saving measure in a place like Grand Rapids, Michigan (where water is NOT an overly expensive resource), it would probably make even more sense for other investors around the country who were paying out the nose for water in cities like Atlanta, Seattle, San Francisco, and Santa Fe.
 If I was planning to save a few hundred bucks per year at each of my properties, landlords in these more expensive markets could realize even more savings than I was!

 According to circleofblue.org, the cost of water has steadily risen by 48% in 30 major U.S. cities since 2010, which means we can only assume this cost will continue to rise in the years to come (click the chart below to enlarge).